nmarian85/cloudera.cloud/README.md

 Please make sure that the IaC code was ran before continuing.
 **Important mention: CDW requires a specific way of provisioning which could not be fully automated.
 You will find the instructions for it at the end of this README**

-## Running the code
+## Prerequisites for running the code
-### Prerequisites
-- SSH to the DEVO2 jumphost
+- SSH access to the DEVO2 jumphost is possible.
+Please check the https://gitlab.sofa.dev/ddp/devo/aws-jumphost-setup repo for more details.
-- The jumphost should have already been configured for you via the https://gitlab.sofa.dev/ddp/devo/aws-ec2-setup, hence a Python environment is already available for you there.
+- The jumphost should have already been configured for you via the same repo., hence a Python environment is already available for you there.
 - For now, the SoFa pipeline is not ready, hence the code will be run from the jumphost.

-### Code
-- The python scripts have a `--dryrun` option so that nothing gets executed but you will be able to see all the actions that will be done together with the JSON that would be posted to the CDP REST API endpoint.
+- **Important note**: The python scripts have a `--dryrun` option so that nothing gets executed but you will be able to see all the actions that will be done together with the JSON that would be posted to the CDP REST API endpoint.
 Please use the `--no-dryrun` flag when initiating a "real" execution.

-- Export the CA bundle certificate location the environment name
+- When running the code examples below please export the CA bundle certificate location and the environment name.
     ```bash
     export REQUESTS_CA_BUNDLE=/etc/pki/ca-trust/extracted/openssl/ca-bundle.trust.crt
     export DEVO_ENV_NAME=devo-lab04
     ```
+- Please make sure that the cluster names you use as parameters are reflected in the `conf/<env>/<cdp_env>` corresponding folder.
+E.g.: the CML cluster you specify is defined in the `cml.json` file of that environment.
-## Steps for configuring a new CDP tenant
+## CDP Tenant configuration
 - Assign the cdp roles to the admin groups
     ```bash
     cdp iam assign-group-role --generate-cli-skeleton > asg_group_role.json && \
     python3 scripts/group_cdp_role_map.py --no-dryrun --env lab --action assign --json-skel asg_group_role.json
     ```

+## CDP environment actions
-## Installing a new CDP environment
+### Prerequisites for installing a new CDP environment
-- The steps below show how to install CDP components(environment, datalake, CDE, CML, etc.) from scratch.
-- Please follow the installation order below: CDP environment, CDP data lake, CDP experiences.
+The steps below show how to install CDP components(environment, datalake, CDE, CML, etc.) from scratch. **Please follow the installation order below: CDP environment, CDP data lake, CDP experiences**.
 - Please see the section called "Running the code" for exporting the proper environment variables

-- Create a new folder containing the CDP environment name in the `conf` folder following the convention `devo-<stage><env_number>`, e.g. `devo-lab04`.
+- When creating a new environment please create a new folder containing the CDP environment name in the `conf` folder following the convention `devo-<stage><env_number>`, e.g. `devo-lab04`.

-- Create the json configuration files corresponding to the CDP components in the previously mentioned folder.
-Please fill all the required details belonging to that environment (VPC ID, security groups, subnets, role names, public key, account id, etc.).
-You can use the `devo-lab04` folder as an example.
+- Create the json configuration files corresponding to the CDP components in the previously mentioned folder (e.g. `cde.json`, `cml.json`, `cdw.json`, etc.). **Please fill all the required details belonging to that environment (VPC ID, security groups, subnets, role names, public key, account id, etc.)**.
+You can use one of the existing folders as an example.

 ### Create the credential for the environment